AONE-NLP/EAE-GEMS/README.md

 Following [PAIE's](https://github.com/mayubo2333/PAIE) operation.

+#### Convert to GEMS input format

-Finally, We convert all dataset above into the following format for train, dev and test.
+Finally, convert all dataset above into the following format for train, dev and test.

 ~~~json
 {